hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 This article will cover:

-1. How to create aDevelopment Environment for HPE Ezmeral Data Fabric (EDF) on Linux, Window,s and Mac.
+1. How to create a Development Environment for HPE Ezmeral Data Fabric (EDF) on Linux, Microsoft Windows and Apple Mac.

-This is a one-node cluster based on Docker containers, with a choice of different EDF versions, it integrates EEP.
+This is a one-node cluster based on Docker containers, with a choice of different Ezmeral Data Fabric versions, it integrates EEP.
-This way you can quickly create an EDF environment on your work computer.
+This way you can quickly create an Ezmeral Data Fabric environment on your work computer.

-2. Demonstrate a MapReduce application that uses EDF's Database Binary Table as the backend service.
+2. Demonstrate a MapReduce application that uses Ezmeral Data Fabric's Database Binary Table as the backend service.

-I will create the table using the hbase shell command line tool customized for EDF Database and do CRUD (Create, Read, Update, Delete) operations using a MapReduce application.
+I will create the table using the hbase shell command line tool customized for Ezmeral Data Fabric Database and do aggregation operations using a MapReduce application.

-## Prerequisite: Create a Development Environment for EDF
+## Prerequisite: Create a Development Environment for Ezmeral Data Fabric

 There is already an article on the HPE Developer Portal blog that describes how to deploy a Development Environment👉: [Getting Started with Spark on MapR Sandbox](https://developer.hpe.com/blog/getting-started-with-spark-on-mapr-sandbox/)